talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 1. Make some sort of plan and rough timeline.
 2. Catch up with your friends and former colleagues as a form of networking.
 3. Do some studying, even if it's just a little.
+4. Review your job experiences and projects and look for meaty stories that you can talk about in a behavioral interview.
+If you don't have any, see if you can angle your way into those types of opportunities at your current role.
-4. Buy your own whiteboard markers and carry them with you to interviews.
+5. Buy your own whiteboard markers and carry them with you to interviews.
-5. Make sure you take breaks and treat yourself.
+6. Make sure you take breaks and treat yourself.
 Interviewing is stressful.

 And that's about it.
 That's what it takes to survive the software engineering interview.